-Greg Gaglione has witnessed the legal clean up side of organization’s devastating cyber security attacks.
+Greg Gaglione has witnessed the legal clean up side of organization’s devastating cybersecurity incident.

 Benjamin Franklin once said, if you fail to plan, then you are planning to fail.
 The same is true when it comes to an organization’s data security program.
-An organization that is well prepared for a security incident with a robust data security program will not only reduce the likelihood of suffering a security incident, but also significantly reduce the cost of a security incident.
-Below are four proactive measures your organization can take to prepare for a security incident and reduce your organization’s overall risk.
+An organization that is well prepared for a cybersecurity incident with a robust data security program will not only reduce the likelihood of suffering a cybersecurity incident, but also significantly reduce the cost of a security incident.
+Below are four proactive measures your organization can take to prepare for a cybersecurity incident and reduce your organization’s overall risk.

 1. Develop an Incident Response Plan